 Pensacola Christian College was an idea that came from God.
 This idea became a reality in 1974 when 100 students arrived at PCC's one building.
-Forty-two years later, students now represent every state and approximately 60 foreign countries.
+Forty-three years later, students now represent every state and more than 50 foreign countries.
 PCC offers a wide variety of programs in some of the finest college facilities in America.
 Although PCC has grown, excellence in education and commitment to the Lord remain the core of the College's balanced program.